Miss Kaninna: 2026: Black Print

+In January 2026, Miss Kaninna featured on a billboard in Times Square as part of Amazon Music's Artists to Watch, also appearing on Spotify's EQUAL billboard in February 2026.

+In February 2026, she gave away 20 physical copies of her single "Mob Ties" through a local record store, prior to the single's official release later in month.

+In June 2026, Miss Kaninna announced the forthcoming release of debut mixtape Blackprint, with the artist saying "We know we're the key to start of civilisation, we're literally the blueprint and we don't care if white people agree or not, we aren't gonna wait for you".
+The release debuted at number 8 on the ARIA Chart.

 Personal life

 Langford is a Yorta Yorta, Dja Dja Wurrung, Kalkadoon and Yirandhali woman.

 Her grandmother, Rosalind Langford, was a famous painter and renowned activist.
 Rosalind played an important role in starting the Aboriginal Information Service in the 1970s, the first Aboriginal organisation in Tasmania, and was its first State Secretary.

 Her mother, Ruth, work with the Indigenous Women's Legal Centre for women experiencing family violence.
 Ruth is the founder of Nayri Niara, an Aboriginal social enterprise that works to uplift local communities.
 Ruth also performed in a funk-reggae band.

 In November 2023, Miss Kaninna appeared on an episode of Triple J's Hip Hop Show and delivered pro-Palestine comments, prompting complaints.
 On 13 December 2023, ABC Ombudsman Fiona Cameron found the Australian Broadcasting Corporation had breached its impartiality standards.